Minnesota Vikings

 The Minnesota Vikings are a professional American football team based in Minneapolis.
-They compete in the National Football League (NFL) as a member club of the National Football Conference (NFC) North division.
+The Vikings compete in the National Football League (NFL) as a member of the National Football Conference (NFC) North division.
 Founded in 1960 as an expansion team, the team began play the following year.
 They are named after the Vikings of medieval Scandinavia, reflecting the prominent Scandinavian American culture of Minnesota.
 The team plays its home games at U.S. Bank Stadium in the Downtown East section of Minneapolis.